alexjp7/MijdasWeb/README.md

 <h3> Installing Nodejs </h3>

 1. Click to [Install Node](https://nodejs.org/en/download/).
-2. Once installed, open up Command prompt and navigate to a directory where you would like the following project to be located.
+2. Once installed, open up a Command prompt and navigate to a directory where you would like the following project to be located.
 Please note that the project will create a folder in this location.

 <h3> Installing Vue with CLI </h3>